 Holiday Moods Adventures is firmly committed to preserving our fragile environment.
 All tours follow a strict eco-code that involves everyone, starting from the office to our clients, the adventure staff on the field, and the local community.

 To that effect, we are proud to present the following article compiled by us, for you to read and share.
 The paper contains excerpts from the best eco-tourism practices around the world.

 WE PLEDGE TO …

 be a partner in conducting responsible and sustainable tourism with minimal impact on the physical, cultural and social environment of the area.

 Moving towards the task outlined in the above pledge we have to conserve and protect our environment on all fronts.
-In the following article we have endeavoured to extensively outline industry specific guidelines.
-These measures have to be adopted sooner or later by the tourism industry in a positive and pro active collaboration with the Indian Government.
+In the following article, we have endeavored to extensively outline industry-specific guidelines.
+These measures have to be adopted sooner or later by the tourism industry in a positive and proactive collaboration with the Indian Government.